By Malik Chohra

 Why AI Mobile Launcher is different from other templates

 Most React Native templates give you UI components and navigation.
-AI Mobile Launcher gives you complete AI features:
+AI Mobile Launcher gives you the AI plumbing as real features in the repo, not as a tutorial:

 For Developers: Skip months of AI integration work.
 Get AI Mobile Launcher and start building features on day one.

 For Founders: Need a custom AI mobile app?
-CasaInnov builds production-ready React Native apps using AI Mobile Launcher as the foundation, delivering in weeks instead of months.
+AI Mobile Launcher builds production-ready React Native apps using AI Mobile Launcher as the foundation, delivering in weeks instead of months.